Why are some countries rich and others poor?

-Center for Collective Learning at Corvinus University’s mission is to develop knowledge and tools enhancing our understanding of the spatial and temporal organization of knowledge.
+The Center for Collective Learning team’s mission is to develop knowledge and tools enhancing our understanding of the spatial and temporal organization of knowledge.

-The lab will be led by César A. Hidalgo, a Chilean-Spanish-American scholar known for his contributions to economic complexity, data visualization, and applied artificial intelligence.
-He is the founding director of the Center for Collective Learning at Corvinus University, and holder of the ERA Chair.
+The Center is led by Professor Cesar A. Hidalgo, a Chilean-Spanish-American scholar known for his contributions to economic complexity, data visualization, and applied artificial intelligence.
+He is the founding director of the Center for Collective Learning, and holder of the ERA Chair at the Corvinus University.
 Hidalgo also leads the Center for Collective Learning at the University of Toulouse (where he holds an ANITI Chair) and is an Honorary Professor at the University of Manchester’s Business School and a Visiting Professor at Harvard’s School of Engineering and Applied Sciences.

-“I am very excited for the opportunity to lead a new team exploring the boundaries of knowledge.
+“I am very excited for the opportunity to lead the CCL team at Corvinus exploring the boundaries of knowledge.
 Corvinus University is at the heart of a European city with one of the greatest cultural and scientific heritages.
-I will do my best to make the CLDL a place for creativity, learning, entrepreneurship, and exploration.”
+With Budapest history of data and network science Corvinus is an ideal place for creativity, learning, entrepreneurship, and exploration.”

 Hidalgo’s contributions have been recognized with numerous awards, including the 2018 Lagrange Prize and three Webby Awards.
 Hidalgo is also the author of dozens of peer-reviewed papers and of three books: Why Information Grows (Basic Books, 2015), The Atlas of Economic Complexity (MIT Press, 2014), and How Humans Judge Machines (MIT Press, 2021).